 - If all the above are also equal, then the candidate with earlier date of birth will be placed higher in the order of merit.

-Counselling for GCET 2017 will be conducted in the beginning of June until July by DTE.
+Counselling for GCET 2017 will be conducted from May 18 till May 26, 2017.
+GCET Counselling 2017 will be conducted by DTE.
 To participate in counselling, candidates need to first fill and submit the Form B before the already notified date.
-Counselling for GCET 2017 will be conducted purely on the basis of the merit list prepared by the DTE.
+Counselling for GCET 2017 will be conducted purely on the basis of the merit list prepared by DTE.
+Form B i.e. counselling form must be submitted at either of the two addresses:

 GCET 2017 Seat Allotment Process

-GCET 2017 allotment of seats for counselling will be conducted purely on the basis of merit list, rank, number of vacancies, reservation criteria among other factors.
-For the entire duration of the counselling process, candidates have to be present in person.
-The counselling process will include applying for admissions, document verification, seat allotment and admissions.
+GCET 2017 seat allotment for counselling will be conducted purely on the basis of merit list, rank, number of vacancies, reservation criteria among other factors.
+For the entire duration of GCET Counselling 2017, candidates have to be present in person.
+GCET Counselling 2017 will include applying for admissions, document verification, seat allotment and admissions.

 GCET 2017 counselling will be held in 2 rounds.
 Candidates, who fail to secure a seat in the first round of counselling, will be eligible for the second round.
 In case, the candidate fails to secure a seat even in the second round then the center may conduct an extra round of admissions, if required.